Minor: Zoology (ZOOL), Minor

 • Politics and Policy

-A minor in Zoology is designed to provide students a broad sense of the biology of animals.
-Courses available vary from an array of biology courses including Animal Biology, General Genetics, Evolution, and a choice among specialized animal-based courses, such as Biology of Fishes, General Parasitology, Herpetology, Invertebrate Zoology, Limnology, Mammalogy, or Ornithology.
+A minor in Zoology is designed to provide students with a broad background in the biology of animals.
+Courses include Animal Biology, General Genetics, Evolution, and a choice among specialized animal-based courses, such as Biology of Fishes, General Parasitology, Herpetology, Invertebrate Zoology, Limnology, Mammalogy, or Ornithology.

 For minor requirements, please visit the Office of Registrar.